Near-linear constructions of exact unitary 2-designs: implementations based on polynomial basis for

-with a fast algorithm for polynomial multiplication over rings using only $O(n \log n \log\log n)$ gates \footnote{We conjecture that it is possible to slightly reduce the gate count for this construction from $O(n \log n \log \log n)$ to $(n \log n)2^{O(\log^* n)}$ by employing the improved algorithms for integer multiplication initiated by F\"{u}rer~\cite{Furer2009}.} (see, for example, Theorem~8.23 in~\cite{von1999}).
-Then the correct phase to implement $V_W$ can be obtained from the $2n$ ancillary qubits containing $e_1, \dots, e_{n}$ (each $e_j$ is a two-bit string) and the $n$ qubits containing $c_{1}, \dots, c_{n}$ as follows.
-For each $j \in \{1,\dots,n\}$, apply a controlled-$Z$ gate between the high order bit of $e_j$ and $c_{j}$ and apply a controlled-$S$ gate between the low order bit of $e_j$ and $c_{j}$.
+with a fast algorithm for polynomial multiplication \footnote{We conjecture that it is possible to slightly reduce the gate count for this construction from $O(n \log n \log \log n)$ to $(n \log n)2^{O(\log^* n)}$ by employing the improved algorithms for integer multiplication initiated by F\"{u}rer~\cite{Furer2009}.} over the ring $\mathbb{Z}_4$ using only $O(n \log n \log\log n)$ gates (see, for example, Theorem~8.23 in~\cite{von1999}).
+Then Eq.~(\ref{iexponent}) for the exponent for $i$ in $\Gamma_W$ can be obtained from the $2n$ ancillary qubits containing $e_1, \dots, e_{n}$ (each $e_j$ is a two-bit string) and the $n$ qubits containing $c_{1}, \dots, c_{n}$ as follows.
+For each $j \in \{1,\dots,n\}$, apply a controlled-$Z$ gate between the high order bit of $e_j$ and $c_{j}$ and apply a controlled-$S$ gate between the low order bit of $e_j$ and~$c_{j}$.